 Tuition for the 2014-15 academic year is $1,256 per credit.
 Full-time students also are required to pay a technology fee of $198 and a student activity fee of $143.
 These fees are prorated for part-time students.

 For students who apply for financial aid, the nine-month Cost of Attendance Budget includes allowances for other indirect costs, such as books, supplies, housing, meals, transportation, insurance and other miscellaneous expenses.
 This cost is calculated each spring for the following academic year.
-The allowance for the 2013-14 academic year was set at $19,928.
+The allowance for the 2014-15 academic year is $19,963.
 The actual amount of these expenses varies depending upon the circumstances of each student.

 The University of St. Thomas School of Law is committed to making high quality legal education available to students by offering several forms of financial assistance, including scholarship, employment and loans.
 Financial assistance is designed to help students meet all education-related expenses, including not only tuition, but housing, meals and other living expenses.

 During any semester for which he or she is enrolled in 12 or more credits, no J.D. student shall engage in employment for more than 20 hours per week (whether inside or outside the School of Law.)